AhmadKhalil05/onsus-electronics-e-commerce/README.md

 npm run dev
 ```

-The development server is available at:
+The development server will be available at:

 ```text
 http://localhost:5173